backend-project-team3/letsgetyouajob/README.md

 # Let's Get You a Job

-This project intends to minimize the time needed for users to find, save, and apply for tech jobs in the United States.
+This project intends to minimize the time needed for users to find, save, and apply for tech jobs.

 ## About